kenpei98/Smart-Life/README.md

 # Smart-Life
-Android platform life-style application made by May.
+Android platform life-style application made through Jan.
+2020 to May.
 2020.